nweaver/nweaver.github.io/index.md

 <img align="right" src="resources/headshot.png" alt="Nicholas Weaver">

-Nicholas Weaver obtained his Ph.D. from the University of California at Berkeley in 2003.
-His primary research focus is on digital, explainable, and commonly adversarial systems.
+I obtained his Ph.D. from the University of California at Berkeley in 2003.
+My primary research focus is on digital, explainable, and commonly adversarial systems.

 Within that, however, is a huge range of topics.
-Down at the lowest level he's designed his own custom boards and an FPGA architecture, while the high level has ranged up to sophisticated network measurement techniques and economic disruption of nefarious actors.
+Down at the lowest level i've designed my own custom boards and an FPGA architecture, while the high level has ranged up to sophisticated network measurement techniques and economic disruption of nefarious actors.

-When it comes to UAS systems his primary focus is on hardware/software co-design to enable autonomous operation.
-He's developed an autopilot that can mate a Raspberry Pi compute module to an ardupilot-based autopilot and is now working on developing his own from-scratch autopilot based on co-designed software and hardware.
+When it comes to UAS systems my primary focus is on hardware/software co-design to enable autonomous operation.
+I've developed an autopilot that can mate a Raspberry Pi compute module to an ardupilot-based autopilot as a proof of concept and I am now working on developing my own from-scratch autopilot based on co-designed software and hardware.

-His CV is [available here](cv) and his nontechnical writing is mostly published at [Lawfare Media](https://www.lawfaremedia.org/contributors/nweaver)
+My CV is [available here](cv) and my nontechnical writing is mostly published at [Lawfare Media](https://www.lawfaremedia.org/contributors/nweaver)